 Directions For Drivers

-PLEASE NOTE: The main gates open at 06:00 and close at 21:00.
-Guests who arrive after sunset will not be allowed to self-drive to the lodge.
+PLEASE NOTE: The main gates open at 06:00 and close at 18:00.
+Guests who arrive after this time will not be allowed to self-drive to the lodge.
 The lodge will send a representative to escort guests to the lodge at an additional cost.
 SUGGESTION: Refuel at Sun Village/Zeerust as there is no fuel available inside the reserve.
 DO NOT follow your GPS after Zeerust/Sun City - it will take you on the wrong roads.

 From Johannesburg Airport via N4 tar road: Follow the R21 north, to Pretoria (Tshwane) through Kempton Park.
 After 40 km follow N1 north to Pretoria (Tshwane), Pietersburg (Polokwane).
 After about 12 km, take N4 west into Pretoria (Tshwane), to Rustenburg or Hartebeespoort Dam.
 Follow the N4 to Hartebeespoort Dam.